talier00t/PATCHTST-VMD-TR/README.md

 ```

 The code falls back to CPU if no GPU is found, but you really want a CUDA capable GPU here.
 Rolling VMD plus 10 years of hourly data on CPU would be painful.
 If you don't have one, just run it on a cloud based platform like Kaggle (which is what this was built and trained on) or Google Colab, both give free CUDA GPU access.
+> Built and run on Kaggle.
+Adjust the `/kaggle/input` and `/kaggle/working` paths if running locally.
 ## Usage

 1. Put the EPİAŞ consumption CSV and PTF price CSV in the input folder (or point `EPIAS_PATH` / `PTF_PATH` to them).